During his time in Seattle, Richard Sherman was very visible.

 Sherman might have been the villain, but he was the face of a perennial Super Bowl contender.
 He was the leader of the Legion of Boom.

 It's hard for a defensive player to earn the distinction of face of the team or face of the NFL.
-That honor is usually reserved for quarterbacks.
+That honor usually is reserved for quarterbacks.